SapitoSucio/froggo-guides/docs/script_commands.md

 This command will make an input box pop up on the client connected to the invoking character, to allow entering of a number or a string.
-This has many uses, one example would be a guessing game, also making use of the '`rand`'
+This has many uses, one example would be a guessing game, also making use of the ``rand``
 function:

 ```cpp